Skip to content

 Total (ages 60-63)$35,750$1,375.00

-FERS employees receive matching contributions up to 5% of basic pay.
-This is essentially free money - an immediate 100% return on your contribution.
+FERS employees get matching up to 5% of basic pay -- essentially free money, an immediate 100% return on the first dollars you contribute.

-Vesting: Your contributions and the 4% match are immediately vested.
+Vesting: your contributions and the 4% match are immediately vested.
 The 1% automatic contribution vests after 3 years of federal civilian service.
-If you leave before vesting, you forfeit only the 1% automatic portion.

-TSP offers five individual funds (G, F, C, S, I) plus Lifecycle (L) funds that automatically rebalance based on your target retirement date.
+Five individual funds, plus Lifecycle (L) funds that auto-rebalance toward your target retirement date.

 Government Securities